GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Generating a dataset from an acoustic simulator does not require recording equipment and allows for collecting arbitrarily large amounts of data @srivastava_how_2023.
 Nonetheless, the real-world performance of networks trained on such datasets is generally lower than in simulation.
 Transferring those methods to the physical world is an important research area.
-For instance, some works such as #todo have fine-tuned their system on real-world recordings after an initial training phase on simulating data.
+For instance, some works such as Chakrabaty et al. @chakrabarty_broadband_2017, Grumiaux et al. @grumiaux_improved_2021 #todo have tested their system on real-world recordings after an initial training phase on synthetic data.
+Commonly, modern #acr("SSL") research combines both data sources.
+Inexpensive synthetic datasets are often used to train deep neural networks.
+Once trained, the performance of the obtained systems is evaluated in real scenarios using robotic heads, for instance #todo.
 Also, the simulation of moving sources remains an obstacle for simulation software.
 Publicly available acoustic datasets have been used to train or evaluate #acr("SSL") methods @cristoforetti_dirha_2014 @thiemann_multiple_2019.
 Finally, the #acr("DCASE") challenge @mesaros_decade_2024 has historically integrated a #acr("SELD") task.